FHS-Creative-Technologies/mmt-algodat-code/src/README.md

 # Introduction

-This NuGet package provides reference implementations for various algorithms and data structures teached at the [University of Applied Sciences](https://www.fh-salzburg.ac.at) in the [MultiMediaTechnology degree program](https://www.fh-salzburg.ac.at/studium/ct/multimediatechnology-bachelor) within the lecture Algorithms and Data Structures.
+This NuGet package provides reference implementations for various algorithms and data structures taught at the [University of Applied Sciences](https://www.fh-salzburg.ac.at) in the [MultiMediaTechnology degree program](https://www.fh-salzburg.ac.at/studium/ct/multimediatechnology-bachelor) within the lecture Algorithms and Data Structures.